 “It’s not just the words you say, it’s the concentration and energy that makes word magic work.”

 “Let say I believe you.
 What do you get out of it?”

 “You mean how did he persuade me to do his dirty work?
 I’ll answer a question with a question.
 What would you do for the promise of eternal life?”

 “Not that song and dance routine again!
 I’ll admit I might actually be impressed, if I hadn’t already met another convert of his who also only comes out at night.
 What good is eternal life if you have to live like a vampire?”

 “I didn’t always live like this.
 I lived a normal life, until one of my jobs for Charles went south.
 I got shot and my body started to die.
 Thanks to the dark gift, my soul remains tethered to my body as it slowly… wastes away.”

 Janet shook her head vigorously, “But at some point it must end right?
 Ashes to ashes and dust to dust.”

 It was Phillip’s turn to shake his head.
 “Not as long as Charles is alive.
 He is the fount of life energy which animates all of those who bear his mark.
 Depending upon how useful someone is to him, he can halt or minimize the rate of decay.
 Besides, it doesn’t matter how much flesh is left on my bones.
 I will walk this earth as long as he does.”

 The sisters were still pondering Phillip’s disclosure, when he lunged at Janet with a suddenness that caught her completely off guard.
-Moonlight flashed across a silver dagger in Phillip’s raising right hand.
-Andrea grabbed a tarnished serving tray off of a small table behind them and used it to block the blade from connecting with Janet’s chest.
-Andrea had picked up on his watchfulness and the almost imperceptible way he had inched towards them.
+Moonlight flashed across a silver dagger in Phillip’s upraised right hand.
+Andrea had picked up on his watchfulness and the almost imperceptible way he had inched towards them and started looking around.
+She grabbed a tarnished serving tray off of a small table behind them and used it to block the blade from connecting with Janet’s chest.

 “Get out of here Janet,” shouted Andrea.